kiwi0fruit/ultimate-question/README.md

 ### (On natural selection of the laws of nature, Artificial life and Open-ended evolution, Universal Darwinism, Occam's razor)

+### (Artificial life with Open-ended evolution for the simplest and self-justifying artificial universe)

 Greetings,

    I seek advice or any other help available regarding (_mostly interested in the question in **Update 2**_) creating a specific mathematical model.
 It’s origin is at the intersection of the following areas: